imgradeone/imgradeone/README.md

 **Due to some issues, I might no longer create new open-sorce projects.** Thanks for supporting my projects (even though only few guys noticed).

+Further contributions and current projects will be continued.

+---

 You can directly call me **imgradeone**, or actually **"imgradeone" Yan**.

 ### Get in touch